 ‘Tis the season for snow storms, record-low temperatures and winter weather advisories – so do we all just have to roll up in a ball and pull a blanket over our heads?
 Not so fast.
 Spending time outside in extreme temperatures can certainly be dangerous to newborn babies, the elderly and those with certain medical conditions.
-But healthy kids and adults that are properly dressed and use good judgment, do not need to let a winter storm put an end to playing and staying active outdoors.
+But when adults use good judgment and dress kids appropriately, there’s no reason for them not to play outside when it’s cold.
 If the storms mean school closures for you and your kids, all the better!
 Why not look at it as an opportunity to play outside together?

 In Scandinavia, where I grew up, most people stay active outdoors throughout the cold season (that’s how they produce so many great winter athletes!), rain or shine.
 Winter storms come and go, and you learn to live with the climate.
-These are the things I learned from growing up in Scandinavia that to this day help me and my kids get outside every day during the cold season:
+These are the things I learned from growing up in Scandinavia that to this day help me and my kids play outside in the cold on a daily basis:

 Dress for the weather